pmcteixeira/book-notes/books/reactive-programming-with-rxjava/reactive-programming-with-rxjava.markdown

 Central to RxJava is the `Observable` type that represents a stream of data or events.
 It is intended for push (reactive) but can also be used for pull (interactive).
 It is lazy rather than eager.
 It can be used asynchronously or synchronously.
 It can represent 0, 1, many, or infinite values or events over time.

-#### Push versus Pull

-`Observable` supports events being pushed at it, but also supports an asynchronous feedback channel (async-pull/reactive-pull) as an approach to control backpressure.

-`Observable`/`Observer` pair connect via subscription.
-The `Observable` represents the stream of data and can be subscribed to by an Observer.
+`Observable` supports events being pushed at it, but also supports an asynchronous feedback channel (async-pull/reactive-pull) as an approach to control backpressure. `Observable`/`Observer` pair connect via subscription.
+The `Observable` represents the stream of data and can be subscribed to by an `Observer`.
 Upon subscription, the `Observer` can have three types of events pushed to it:

 ```java
 interface Observer<T> {